-The individual agents used for the treatment of ADHD are associated with different contraindications and precautions for use; this may influence the selection of appropriate therapy in patients with comorbidities (i.e., coexistent tic disorders or Tourette's syndrome).
 Due to potential difficulties created by multiple daily dosing (e.g., compliance, social stigma, availability and willingness of schools and school staff to store and administer medication, potential for drug diversion), once-daily dosage forms may, in some situations, be preferred.
-In some circumstances; however, limited dosage strengths available in the once-daily dosage forms may make an immediate-release formulation preferable.

-The most commonly prescribed stimulant for the treatment of ADHD is MPH (Methylin, Methylin ER, Metadate ER, Metadate CD, Ritalin, Ritalin LA, Ritalin-SR, Concerta, Daytrana).
+The most commonly prescribed stimulant for the treatment of ADHD is MPH (Methylin, Methylin, ER, Metadate ER, Metadate CD, Ritalin, Ritalin LA, Ritalin-SR, Concerta, and Daytrana).
 For school-age children, the once daily dosage forms of MPH enhance compliance and decrease the risk of diversion.
 Mixed amphetamine salts (Adderall, Adderall XR) provide an alternative for patients who can not tolerate MPH.
 Clinical trials of dextroamphetamine (Dexedrine, DextroStat) are generally of poor quality and are somewhat dated.
 Additionally, it has a greater potential for diversion and misuse than the other drugs used for ADHD.
-It is probably less likely, then, to be used as first-line therapy for the majority of children and adolescents with ADHD.
+The new liquid formulation of dextroamphetamine (Liquadd) was approved based on previous dextroamphetamine clinical trials and has the same efficacy, warnings, and adverse reactions as the solid dosage forms of dextroamphetamine.
+As a result, the dextroamphetamine formulations would not be the best initial choice over MPH to be used as first-line therapy for the majority of children and adolescents with ADHD.

 Lisdexamfetamine dimesylate (Vyvanse), a prodrug of dextroamphetamine, is now available and was designed to have an extended duration of effect to allow for once daily dosing and to have less potential for abuse, diversion or overdose toxicity.
 However, there is no evidence that it offers an advantage over any other formulation of amphetamine for treatment of children with ADHD.
 Older drugs with more established dosages and safety records are preferred.
-192
+193